join our mailing list :: search :: about us :: agelesslearner.com home

 Customer feedback is solicited, actively examined, and included in the next operational or planning cycle.

-Customer feedback is not solicited and is often ignored when it comes in over the transom.
+Customer feedback is not solicited and is often ignored when it comes in

 Managers presume that energy comes in large part from learning and growing.